ericrqs/Juniper-vMX/README.md

 ![](screenshots/vmx-template-subresources.png)

 The first number in the port name is the card number, the middle number is always 0, and the last number is the port number.
-Note that `/` in the JunOS name `ge-0/0/0` is replaced with `-` in all CloudShell resource names in the vMX deployment and in both generations of the JunOS shell.
+Note that `/` in the JunOS port name `ge-0/0/0` is replaced with `-` in all CloudShell resource names.

 Create enough port subresources to cover all your scenarios.
+The number of port subresources on the template does not directly control the number of ports in the actual deployment, only how many port connections are presented in the GUI.
+The number of ports on the deployed cards is determined by the number of vNICs on the card template (vSphere) or the number of connections made in the GUI (OpenStack).

 Note that on vSphere, the vNICs must also be added statically to the card prototype VM in vSphere ahead of time.
-The first 3 NICs are reserved, so make sure the card template VM has 4-13 vNICs in order to support 1-10 traffic interfaces. vMX has a limit of about 10 traffic interfaces per card.
+The first 3 NICs are reserved, so make sure the card template VM has 4 to 13 vNICs in order to support 1-10 traffic interfaces. vMX has a limit of about 10 traffic interfaces per card.
-There may be issues with interfaces beyond the 7th.
+There may be issues with interfaces beyond the 7th vNIC.

-Set attribute VLAN Type on the vMX template resource:
+Set attribute `VLAN Type` on the vMX template resource:
 - vSphere: Always **VLAN**
 - OpenStack: **VLAN** or **VXLAN** to match the setting on the OpenStack cloud provider

-Import the gen1 or gen2 shell for Juniper JunOS routers.

-Set the attributes on the vMX template resource to match the Juniper shell:
+Set the attributes on the vMX template resource to select the Juniper shell you installed:

-- For the gen1 Juniper shell:
+- If you installed the gen1 Juniper shell:
-    - Deployed Resource Family: **Router**
+    - `Deployed Resource Family`: **Router**
-    - Deployed Resource Model: **Juniper JunOS Router**
+    - `Deployed Resource Model`: **Juniper JunOS Router**
-    - Deployed Resource Driver: **Generic Juniper JunOS Driver Version3**
+    - `Deployed Resource Driver`: **Generic Juniper JunOS Driver Version3**
-- For the gen2 Juniper router shell:
+- If you installed the gen2 Juniper router shell:
-    - Deployed Resource Family: **CS_Router**
+    - `Deployed Resource Family`: **CS_Router**
-    - Deployed Resource Model: **Juniper JunOS Router 2G**
+    - `Deployed Resource Model`: **Juniper JunOS Router 2G**
-    - Deployed Resource Driver: **Juniper JunOS Router 2G**
+    - `Deployed Resource Driver`: **Juniper JunOS Router 2G**

-Create vMX template resources with multiple port subresources named ge-0-0-0, ge-0-0-1, ..., ge-1-0-0, ge-1-0-1,
-where

 Set other attributes that will be copied to the attributes of the vMX end product.

 You must set certain attributes in order for the vMX to autoload properly:
-- SNMP Version: v2c
+- `SNMP Version`: **v2c**
-- SNMP Community String: public
+- `SNMP Community String`: **public**
-- Enable SNMP: must be True
+- `Enable SNMP`: must be **True**
-- User: user to create
+- `User`: user to create
-- Password: password to set
+- `Password`: password to set
-- Enable Password: must be same as Password
+- `Enable Password`: must be same as `Password`
-- Backup Password: must be same as Password
+- `Backup Password`: must be same as `Password`

 ![](screenshots/vmx-template-attrs1.png)
 ![](screenshots/vmx-template-attrs2.png)
 ![](screenshots/vmx-template-attrs3.png)

-Only Password will be used.
-It will be set as the password for the specified user and also for root.
+Only `Password` will be used.
+It will be set as the password for the specified user and also for user `root`.
-Enable Password should be identical to Password.
+`Enable Password` should be identical to `Password`.
+It may be possible to change the handling of these passwords in the code (including adding attributes like `Root Password`).
+But when changing it, make sure the JunOS shell autoload still works.
+It may log in with `User`/`Password`, enable SNMP, and perform the autoload over SNMP.

 ### vSphere-specific

+#### Critical setting: Wait for IP
-Important: In Resource Manager, Resource Families, Deployment Options family, VCenter Deploy VM From Linked Clone, change Wait for IP to be a user input, or change the default to false.
-On all vMX-related apps, Wait for IP must be false.
+In Resource Manager, Resource Families, Deployment Options family, VCenter Deploy VM From Linked Clone, change `Wait for IP` to be a user input, or change the default to False (box unchecked).
+On all vMX-related apps, `Wait for IP` must be false.
 ![](screenshots/wait-for-ip-user-input.png)

+#### Critical setting: ESXi serial console
+In the vSphere client, for each potential ESXi host where the controller VM could get deployed, go to:

+- Configuration tab
+    - Software section
+        - Security Profile
+            - Firewall
+                - Properties...

-In the vSphere client, for each potential ESXi host where the controller VM could get deployed, go to Configuration tab, Software section, Security Profile, Firewall, Properties... and enable "VM serial port connected over network" (not "VM serial port connected to vSPC").
-If needed, you can click the Firewall button while standing on "VM serial port connected over network" and enable the access only for the IP of the execution server.
+Enable "VM serial port connected over network" (not to be confused with "VM serial port connected to vSPC").

+For greater security, you can click the Firewall button while standing on "VM serial port connected over network" and enable the access only for the IP of the execution server.

 ![](screenshots/esxi-serial.png)
 ![](screenshots/esxi-serial-web.png)

 #### Controller
-Import the 'vCP' template from Juniper.
+Import the vCP OVA template from Juniper.
 After importing the OVA, ensure that the VM is set to have at least 2048MB of memory.
 By default it receives so little memory that it can't boot.

-Connect 'Network adapter 1' to your management network.
+Connect "Network adapter 1" to your management network.

 Power on the controller VM.
-Note that it may freeze for many minutes, sending output only to the serial console.
-Eventually it should many print FreeBSD boot messages and reach a login: prompt in the vSphere console.
+Note that it may freeze for many minutes, sending output only to its serial console.
+Eventually it should many print FreeBSD boot messages and reach a `login:` prompt in the vSphere console.

-Log in as 'root' with no password and run 'halt'.
+Log in as `root` with no password and run `halt`.
 Wait a short time for the system to shut down.
 Power off the VM.

 Take a snapshot of the VM.
-Be sure to take the snapshot only after VM settings including NICs, and after booting at least once.
+Be sure to take the snapshot only after making all VM hardware settings, and after booting at least once.
-If you take a series of snapshots, be sure to note the full snapshot path from the tree under 'Manage Snapshots', `e.g. ss1/ss2/ss3`.
+If you take a series of snapshots, be sure to note the full snapshot path from the tree under "Manage Snapshots", e.g. `ss1/ss2/ss3`.

-Create an app for the controller.
+Create an app in CloudShell for the controller.

-Be sure to set Wait for IP to False.
+Be sure to set `Wait for IP` to False.
 If it is not visible, make the setting a user input in Resource Manager.

 ![](screenshots/vsphere-vcp1.png)
 ![](screenshots/vsphere-vcp2.png)